-- 33 (1) A player who has played in less than 6 matches in the current roster is ineligible to compete in any final matches unless approved by the Tournament Committee. - (2) Any player with an AYC grading may play as a substitute player or an emergency player in a finals match with the approval of the Executive Committee. - (3) An emergency player in a finals match will be approved if; - (i) Players having participated in more than 2/3rd of the possible rostered matches will be approved as replacement players in finals matches while they continue to fit with the grade and points limit the particular division. - (ii) Players having participated in more than half of the possible rostered matches will be replacement players in finals matches if they are the same grade as the nominated member. - (4) A player who has played for a particular team on 6 or more occasions, is ineligible to play for any other team in the same division in a finals match - (5) Players having participated in less than 4 matches in current season will not be permitted to play in the finals. - (6) In exceptional circumstances the "Executive Committee" has the discretion to make a decision outside these guidelines .
+- A player who has played in less than 6 matches in the current roster is ineligible to compete in any final matches unless approved by the Tournament Committee. - (2) Any player with an AYC grading may play as a substitute player or an emergency player in a finals match with the approval of the Executive Committee. - (3) An emergency player in a finals match will be approved if; - (i) Players having participated in more than 2/3rd of the possible rostered matches will be approved as replacement players in finals matches while they continue to fit with the grade and points limit the particular division. - (ii) Players having participated in more than half of the possible rostered matches will be replacement players in finals matches if they are the same grade as the nominated member. - (4) A player who has played for a particular team on 6 or more occasions, is ineligible to play for any other team in the same division in a finals match - (5) Players having participated in less than 4 matches in current season will not be permitted to play in the finals. - (6) In exceptional circumstances the "Executive Committee" has the discretion to make a decision outside these guidelines. - (7) A nominated player in a team who qualifies to play as in rule 33 (1) cannot fill in for the same or lower division than they are nominated in.